m.m.xue [at] lse.ac.uk

 MA in Finance, Claremont McKennna College, 2010

-Referee -- Journal of Political Economy, Quarterly Journal of Economics, Journal of the European Economic Association, Economic Journal, American Economic Journal: Applied Economics, Journal of Economic Growth, Journal of Public Economics, Journal of Development Economics, Journal of Human Resources, European Economic Review, Journal of Economic Behavior and Organization, Journal of Comparative Economics, Journal of Population Economics, Oxford Bulletin of Economics and Statistics, Economic Inquiry, Cambridge Journal of Economics; Economics and Politics, Journal of Peace Research; Princeton University Press, Palgrave Macmillan; Swiss National Science Foundation.
+Referee -- Quarterly Journal of Economics, Journal of Political Economy, Journal of the European Economic Association, Economic Journal, American Economic Journal: Applied Economics, Journal of Economic Growth, Journal of Public Economics, Journal of Development Economics, Journal of Human Resources, European Economic Review, Journal of Economic Behavior and Organization, Journal of Comparative Economics, Journal of Population Economics, Oxford Bulletin of Economics and Statistics, Economic Inquiry, Cambridge Journal of Economics, China Economic Review; Economics and Politics, Journal of Peace Research; Princeton University Press, Palgrave Macmillan; Swiss National Science Foundation.

 "Women and Asylums"

-POLECONUK Webinar (scheduled); King's College London (scheduled); Warwick (scheduled); Queen Mary (scheduled); Northwestern Economic History Lunch (March 2021).
+Queen Mary (scheduled); Chicago Booth (scheduled); King's College London (scheduled); Warwick (scheduled); ISER (scheduled); LSE/UCD Economic History Coffee Hour (scheduled); London School of Economics (October 2021); Brown Growth Breakfast (April 2021); Northwestern Economic History Lunch (March 2021).

 "The Short- and Long-Run Effects of Affirmative Action"